 Girls on the Run Triangle helps build confidence and promote physical health and wellness for third- through eighth-grade girls in Chatham, Durham, Johnston, Orange and Wake counties.

-Without Limits Triangle offers running programs and camps for youth athletes in Raleigh, Cary and Apex, and practices at Mills Park Track.
+Without Limits Triangle offers running programs and camps for youth athletes in Raleigh, Cary and Apex, and practices at Mills Park Track among other locations.

 Looking for more ways to stay fit in the Triangle?
 Check out our guide to cycling clubs in Raleigh, Durham and Chapel Hill.